 Acute duodenitis: what is it?

 The acute form of duodenitis appears suddenly.
-Often it is after a violation of the diet.
-Typical symptoms are pain in the upper abdomen, nausea, turning into vomiting.
-These signs are accompanied by general weakness, fever.
+Often precisely after a violation of the diet.
+Characteristic symptoms is painful sensation in the upper abdomen, nausea, turning into vomiting.
+Accompanies these signs general weakness, temperature increase.

-In acute duodenitis, the pain is intense, sharp, occurring more often two to three hours after eating or at night (hungry pains).
-If duodenitis is combined with gastritis with high acidity of the stomach, pain may occur as early as 15-20 minutes after eating.
+In acute duodenitis, the pain is intense, sharp, occurring more often two to three hours after eating or at night (hunger pain).
+If duodenitis is combined with gastritis with increased stomach acidity, pain can occur within 15 to 20 minutes after eating.
 Such clinical forms are called ulcerative and gastritis-like.

 With proper therapy and diet, it is possible to get rid of it in a few weeks.
-If the inflammation occurs again, there is a high probability that the disease will become chronic.
+If inflammation occurs again, there is a high probability of the disease becoming chronic.
 According to statistics, this happens in 90% of cases.

 Chronic duodenitis

-The course of chronic duodenitis (CD) is characterized by a variety of clinical symptoms that make it difficult to make a correct diagnosis.
-Often confused with other diseases of the digestive system, most often it is mistaken for a duodenal ulcer, but with less pain and severity of exacerbations.
-If HD is manifested by dyspeptic disorders, then it is initially misdiagnosed as gastritis.
+The course of chronic duodenitis (CD) is characterized by a variety of clinical symptoms, which makes it difficult to make a correct diagnosis.
+Often confused with other organ diseases digestive system, most often it is mistaken for a duodenal ulcer, but with less pain and severity of exacerbations.
+If HD manifests itself as dyspeptic disorders, it is initially misdiagnosed as gastritis.

-The course of the disease is usually long with periodic exacerbations.
+The course of the disease is usually long-term with periodic exacerbations.

-3. There is a significant weight loss or excessive fullness of the patient.
+3. There is significant weight loss or excess weight of the patient.

-4. In addition, there are pronounced cardiovascular and neuropsychiatric disorders.
+4. In addition, severe cardiovascular and neuropsychiatric disorders occur.

 According to the degree of structural changes, several variants of chronic duodenitis are distinguished: